prakashraj950/Node-crud/README.md

 ```
 npm install
 ```
-3. Create a .env file in the root directory and configure your environment variables:
+3. Create a `config.env` file in the root directory and configure your environment variables:

 ```
 DATABASE=mongodb://<username>:<password>@<cluster-url>/<db-name>